 So the liquidity provider now has a total value of $20976, making a nice $976 because ETH went up.
 He made some decent money today!

-However, to calculate impermanent loss, we need to calculate how much money he WOULD’VE had if it didn’t give money to the liquidity pool and just held it instead.
+However, to calculate impermanent loss, we need to calculate how much money he WOULD’VE had if he didn’t give money to the liquidity pool and just held it instead.

 They call it impermanent loss because it only becomes permanent whenever you cash out your liquidity.
-Until you do that, there is still an opportunity for the loss to normal itself out.
+Until you do that, there is still an opportunity for the loss to normalize itself out.

 Impermanent loss is the loss you get when you have less money compared to the value of our assets that you had if you would’ve just held them, compared to investing them in a liquidity pool.

-I know how the algorithm of a Constant Product Automated Market Maker works, and so can you if you watch our video on it, but using the math, we find out this means the trader gave the pool 30 Ethereum.
-So they bought 30 ethereum for $60 each at Binance, costing them $1800.
+Using the math of a Constant Product Automated Market Maker, we find out this means the trader gave the pool 30 ETH.
+So they bought 30 ETH for $60 each at Binance, costing them $1800.

 Let’s see how much they made.

-1,000,000 divided by 130 ethereum, gives us $14285, which means the pool should have 7692, however it has $10,000.
-This means the trader received the difference for giving the pool 30 ethereum.
-This is the math behind the algorithm, so if you don’t’ get it, don’t pay too much attention to it.
+1,000,000 divided by 130 ETH gives us $14,285, which means the pool should have $7692, however it has $10,000.
+This means the trader received the difference for giving the pool 30 ETH.
+This is the math behind the algorithm, so if you don’t get it, don’t pay too much attention to it.

 Let’s take a look at our liquidity provider now.

-They have 130 ethereum at a market price of $60.
-This means the value of ethereum in their portion of the pool is $7800.
-The cash value in the pool is 7692.
-This means the value of the assets in the liquidity pool equals $15292.
+They have 130 ETH at a market price of $60.
+This means the value of ETH in their portion of the pool is $7800.
+The cash value in the pool is $7692.
+This means the value of the assets in the liquidity pool equals $15,292.
 A sharp loss from the initially invested $20,000.

 We hope you’re understanding how this works.

-We hope you enjoy this video, but most of all we hope you learned something.
-Thanks for watching, and we’ll see you in the next one!
+We hope you enjoy this article, but most of all we hope you learned something.
+Thanks for reading, and we’ll see you in the next one!